makkus/freckles/src/freckles/doc/getting_started.md

   -c, --context TEXT    select context/config profile(s)
   --no-run              create the run environment (if applicable), but don't
                         run the frecklet
-  --ask-sudo-pass       ask for the sudo password --ask-ssh-pass        ask for the connection password -e, --elevated        indicate that this run needs elevated permissions -ne, --not-elevated   indicate that this run doesn't need elevated
+  --ask-become-pass       ask for the sudo password --ask-ssh-pass        ask for the connection password -e, --elevated        indicate that this run needs elevated permissions -ne, --not-elevated   indicate that this run doesn't need elevated